Lisbon is Portugal’s hilly, coastal capital city. We spent 3 days in this beautiful city, it was a quick trip.

-We went to Sintra on a day trip, we took the cheap train from Rossio train station in central Baixa to Sintra, the ride is about 40 minutes.
-As soon as we arrived we walked around a little, and had brunch at Café Saudade, before heading out on our mission, to see the Pena Palace.
-We took a taxi to there then walked uphill to the Castle, be ready to walk a lot, also if in summer get a light jacket, as it can get cold around there.
+We went to Sintra on a day trip, we took the cheap train from Rossio train station in central Baixa to Sintra.
+The ride is about 40 minutes.
+As soon as we arrived we walked around a little, and had brunch at Café Saudade.
+Some energy before heading out on our mission, to see the Pena Palace.
+We took a taxi to there then walked uphill to the Castle.
+Be ready to walk a lot, also if in summer get a light jacket, as it can get cold around there.

 The Pena Palace was designed by the artistic King Fernando II and the palace is an extravagant mixture of vivid colors and fine stone carvings.

-As soon as you get to the palace, I got the feeling I was in a dream, we were on top of the clouds to start with, the colors of the Palace are just incredible, it’s just super dreamy, you’ll see!
+As soon as you get to the palace, you will feel like you are walking in a dream.
+The setting above the clouds, and the colors of the Palace are just incredible, it’s just super dreamy, you’ll see!

 Enjoy it, and if you want more tips and recommendations, drop me a line!